Classes and Objects in Typescript| Constructor and Inheritance examples

 Notes:

-• The Animal class is called either the parent or super or base class.
+• The Animal class is the parent or super or base class.

-• Lion class is called either a child or subclass or derived class.
+• The Lion class is the child or subclass or derived class.

-• Defined parent class as Animal and child as Lion class which extends parent class.
+• We defined the parent class as Animal and the child as Lion class which extends the parent class.

-• you can also define and add class properties in your child’s class
+• You can also define and add class properties in your child class.

-Abstract classes are the same as classes except it contain abstract methods. abstract methods are methods that have only declaration without implementation.
-An implementation needs to be provided by the classes which extend abstract classes.
-Abstract class features:
+Abstract methods are methods that have only a declaration without implementation.
+An implementation needs to be provided by classes that extend abstract classes.

-• this class contains either abstract methods and method implementation
+• These classes contain either abstract methods or method implementations.

-• These classes will not be created as an object using the new operator.
+• They cannot be created as objects using the new operator.

 abstract class Shape {